kihtrakinam/SuperStore_Sales_EDA/README.md

 2. Company gets high revenue from popular cities such New York, Los Angeles and Seattle, but small cities such as Jameston, Independence shows promise with high average revenue and profit per purchase
 3. Technology product category yields the best average profit per purchase
 4. In technology related products, copier gives 10x profit compared with any other sub category
-5. Company should promote 'First Class' shipping modes for better revenue and profit per purchase
+5. 'First Class' shipping modes have better revenue and profit per purchase but has less market share.
+Let's promote it